A predator-prey model with age-structured role reversal

 The blow-up scenarios are characterized by oscillations of the prey and predator population sizes of increasing amplitude.
-Such growing oscillations seem to be possible due to the unbounded predator birth-rate function $B(x,t)$ in equation \eqref{eq:birth-function} and the unbounded prey birth rate $r + sy_1$ in the prey ODE \eqref{eq:model-prey} and time delay effects. { A positive feedback loop may arise in the model when the consumption rate of the juvenile predator, $g$, is small, the maturation age $\tau^*$ is large, and the growth rate of the prey due to eating juvenile predators, $s$, is large.
+Such growing oscillations seem to be possible due to the unbounded predator birth-rate function $B(x,t)$ in equation \eqref{eq:birth-function}, the unbounded prey birth rate $r + sy_1$ in the prey ODE \eqref{eq:model-prey}, and time delay effects. { A positive feedback loop may arise in the model when the consumption rate of the juvenile predator, $g$, is small, the maturation age $\tau^*$ is large, and the growth rate of the prey due to eating juvenile predators, $s$, is large.
 Then, the more prey there are, the more prey is eaten by the adult predators, the more the juvenile predators are born, and the more prey grows due to feeding on juvenile predators without damaging them much.}

 More biologically plausible birth rates must contain saturation, as no species can reproduce infinitely fast.
-For example, one may consider the following prey ODE and the predator birth rate function \eqref{eq:model-prey} and \eqref{eq:birth-function}, respectively
+For example, one may consider the following modifications to the prey ODE and the predator birth rate function, \eqref{eq:model-prey} and \eqref{eq:birth-function}, respectively: